 For this work, we consider basic flow solutions that satisfy,

 These solutions are $\psi$-independent solutions to \eqref{sec2:eq0}.
-They are stationary in the rotating frame in the sense that flow remains tangent to the vortex structure at all times:
+They are stationary in the moving frame in the sense that flow remains tangent to the vortex structure at all times:

 where $\boldsymbol{T}_j$ is the tangent unit vector.
-As shown in \cite{castillo2020}, the spatial evolution of the wake as we move away from the rotor plane can be obtained by numerically solving \eqref{sec2:eq2} with boundary conditions on the rotor, at $\zeta=0$, where the position of each vortex is prescribed and far-field boundary conditions at $\zeta\to\infty$.
-In the following, we shall focus on the wake geometry in the far-field, where spatially periodic solutions regime can be obtained.
+As shown in \cite{castillo2020}, the spatial evolution of the wake as we move away from the rotor plane is obtained by numerically solving \eqref{sec2:eq2} with boundary conditions on the rotor, at $\zeta=0$, where the position of each vortex is prescribed and far-field boundary conditions at $\zeta\to\infty$.
+In the following, we focus on the wake geometry in the far-field, where spatially periodic solutions are obtained.